People With Parkinson’s become People Who Participate

 The brain is by far our most complex organ.
 Our grasp of how it works is unfinished business, not least because of our limited understanding of how and why it can fail in service.

-For most of its history as a medical discipline, Neurologists have been constrained to observation of live subjects and examination of dead ones.
+For most of the history of Neurology as a medical discipline, Neurologists have been constrained to observation of live subjects and examination of dead ones.
 For researchers, animal models of the diseases generate knowledge, but often prove not to be a proxy for the human condition.

 Technology and money are now bringing big changes in the understanding of Parkinson’s and to the possibilities for treatment.
 The rapidly expanding pipeline of potential treatments includes managing symptoms, arresting decline, and reversing the effects.
 Nevertheless, around 80% of diagnoses have no known cause (this is “Idiopathic Parkinson’s”), and a definitive diagnosis can only be given after death.